saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 <p><small><span className="sauceDBlue">Real Devices Only</span></small></p>

 The Espresso Screenshot Capture functionality allows you to take screenshots of errors to support the visual verification of your debugging process.
-These screenshots also help to identify any errors or bugs within your application.

 ## Capturing Screenshots